-The duty cycle refers to the time as a percentage of a ten-minute period that you can weld or cut at a certain load without overloading.
-The duty cycle is valid for 40 °C (104 °F).
+The duty cycle refers to the time as a percentage of a ten-minute period that you can weld at a certain current without overheating.
+The duty cycle is valid for 40° C / 104° F.

 For more information see section "Duty cycle" in the OPERATION chapter.